PAR-Government/Media-Journaling-Tool/doc/NewOperation.md

                    error=None)
 ```

 Historically, the *mask* attribute associated with a composite or donor mask is a single representative sample frame mask.
-Unlike the image mask counterpart, this mask is values or 0 or 255, manipulated or non-manipulated respectively
+Like the image edge mask counterpart, this mask is values or 0 or 255, manipulated or non-manipulated respectively.
+Probe image masks are inverted, 0=non-manipulated and 255=manipulated.

-A helpful function is accessing the default set of segments (called a mask set) for the entire source or target media:
+A helpful function is accessing the default set of segments (called a mask set) for the entire source or target media (without spatial masks):

 ```
 def getMaskSetForEntireVideo(locator, start_time='00:00:00.000', end_time=None, media_types=['video'],channel=0)